 - If milk secretion is more than what is required by the baby, extra milk should be squeezed and discarded, otherwise it can cause congestion and result in the formation of the breast abscess.

-Useful Tips -
+Useful Tips for lactating mother-

 - If your breast milk is scanty, try this mixture of almond milk and herbs, soak ten almonds in water overnight.
 Then peel them, put them in a blender, add a cup of hot milk and puree them.
 Pour the almond milk into a glass and stir in a pinch each of ginger powder, cardamom and saffron and a teaspoon of date sugar (available in most health food stores) or honey.
 Drink this twice a day, morning and evening, to help strengthen the quality and quantity of your breast milk.